-- certain foreign exchange gains and losses are accounted for in the foreign currency translation reserve on consolidation but are taxable in the local jurisdiction where the gains or losses arise; - · certain interest expense and financing costs were non-allowable for tax purposes due to restrictions that applied in the period; - the amortisation expense for certain intangible items was treated as non-allowable; and - · changes in the recognition of deferred tax assets, particularly tax losses.
+- certain foreign exchange gains and losses are accounted for in the foreign currency translation reserve on consolidation but are taxable in the local jurisdiction where the gains or losses arise; - · certain interest expense and financing costs are non-allowable for tax purposes due to restrictions that applied in the period; - the amortisation expense for certain intangible items is treated as non-allowable; and - · changes in the recognition of deferred tax assets, particularly tax losses.

-AUSTRALIA UNITED STATES UNITED KINGDOM REST OF THE WORLD TOTAL Effective tax rate 32% -1% 16% 7% 17%
+AUSTRALIA UNITED STATES UNITED KINGDOM REST OF THE WORLD TOTAL Effective tax rate 31% 144% 26% 18% 15%

-The Group's effective tax rate in 2021 reflected the following:
+The Group's effective tax rate in 2022 reflected the following:

-- · mix of corporate tax rates in the jurisdictions in which QBE operates; and - profits in the North American tax group offset by previously unrecognised tax losses.
+- mix of corporate tax rates in the jurisdictions in which QBE operates; and - \$95 million increase in additional tax losses recognised in the North American tax group due to expected future utilisation of these losses.